 Store and create safe passwords without having to remember them

 A safe and reliable password manager you can use on web browsers and handheld devices.

 1Password creates, stores, encrypts and protects your passwords in a secure vault that can only be accessed by using a master password or fingerprint recognition, making your sensitive details super secure and protected.

 I have been using 1Password for over six months now, and so far so good.
-No more storing my passwords on notepad or writing them down as a back up.
+No more storing my passwords on a notepad or writing them down as a backup.
 With 1Password, I can easily access my sensitive data with a couple of clicks.
 I can also create complicated passwords without having to remember them.

-1Password offers a free version which features all the essentials; you get the core password manager, auto fill and digital wallet features.
-Premium features which costs around £30 per year, a small fee to pay for your peace of mind.
+1Password offers a free version that features all the essentials; you get the core password manager, auto fill and digital wallet features.
+Premium features cost around £30 per year, a small fee to pay for your peace of mind.

 Affordable and easy to use social media management tool